The Sacrament of Baptism

 When does the ceremony take place?

-Depending on circumstance and availability, Baptisms usually take place either at one of our Sunday Masses or outside of Mass at 1.30pm on a Sunday.
+Depending on circumstance and availability, Baptisms usually take place either at one of our Sunday Masses or outside of Mass over one weekend at the end of each course.
 It is usual for more than one child to be baptised at the same ceremony

 Who can be godparents?